-Historically, there has been a significant divergence in practice over the recognition of revenue, mainly because International Financial Reporting Standards (IFRS) have contained limited guidance in certain areas.
-The original standard, IAS 18, Revenue, was issued in 1982 with a significant revision in 1993, however, IAS 18 was not fit for purpose in today’s corporate world as the guidance available was difficult to apply to many transactions.
-The result was that some companies applied US GAAP when it suited their needs.
+Historically, there had been a significant divergence in practice over the recognition of revenue, mainly because IFRS Standards had contained limited guidance in certain areas.
+The original standard, IAS® 18, Revenue, was issued in 1982 with a significant revision in 1993.
+However, IAS 18 was not fit for purpose in today’s corporate world as the guidance available was difficult to apply to many transactions.
+IFRS 15 replaced the following standards and interpretations:

-The five-step model applies to revenue earned from a contract with a customer with limited exceptions, regardless of the type of revenue transaction or the industry.
+This article considers the application of IFRS 15 using a ‘five-step model’.
+This five-step model applies to revenue earned from a contract with a customer with limited exceptions, regardless of the type of revenue transaction or the industry:

-Step one in the five-step model requires the identification of the contract with the customer.
+Step one requires the identification of the contract(s) with the customer.
 Contracts may be in different forms (written, verbal or implied), but must be enforceable, have commercial substance and be approved by the parties to the contract.
 The model applies once the payment terms for the goods or services are identified and it is probable that the entity will collect the consideration.
-Each party’s rights in relation to the goods or services have to be capable of identification.
-If a contract with a customer does not meet these criteria, the entity can continually reassess the contract to determine whether it subsequently meets the criteria.
+Each party’s rights in relation to the goods or services must be capable of identification.
+If a contract with a customer does not meet these criteria, the entity should continually reassess the contract to determine whether it subsequently meets the criteria.

-Two or more contracts that are entered into around the same time with the same customer may be combined and accounted for as a single contract, if they meet the specified criteria.
+Two or more contracts that are entered into around the same time, with the same customer, may be combined and accounted for as a single contract if they meet the specified criteria.
 The standard provides detailed requirements for contract modifications.
 A modification may be accounted for as a separate contract or as a modification of the original contract, depending upon the circumstances of the case.

 IFRS 15 requires that a series of distinct goods or services that are substantially the same with the same pattern of transfer, to be regarded as a single performance obligation.
 A good or service which has been delivered may not be distinct if it cannot be used without another good or service that has not yet been delivered.
 Similarly, goods or services that are not distinct should be combined with other goods or services until the entity identifies a bundle of goods or services that is distinct.
 IFRS 15 provides indicators rather than criteria to determine when a good or service is distinct within the context of the contract.
 This allows management to apply judgment to determine the separate performance obligations that best reflect the economic substance of a transaction.